-- In the result list each racer must be identified (besides correct spelling of the name) with Code No., Nation Symbol and Year of Birth. - There should be a copy for each competitor, distributed as soon as possible, and no later than the prize giving each evening.
-They must be separated into appropriate age-classes (30-34, 35-40, 40-44 etc.).
-If possible Categories B/C should be published separately from Category A.
+- In the result list each racer must be identified (besides correct spelling of the name) with Code No., Nation Symbol and Year of Birth. - There results should bepublished as soon as possible on the FIS website.
+They must be separated into appropriate Categories (A,B,C, and D) and age-classes (30-34, 35-40, 40-44 etc.).